 As an old man, David once testified that he spent his entire life on the farm where he was born.
 This was his parents' farm at what is now Clairton Lake near Scullton, of which he purchased a parcel as an adult.

 In boyhood, David joined the Methodist Episcopal Church.
 He stood 6 feet tall, unusual for the time.

-At the age of 21, he married 19-year-old Mary Magdalene "Lena" (or "Lany") Whipkey (1833-1930), the daughter of Peter and Hannah (Cramer) Whipkey.
+At the age of 21, he married 19-year-old Mary Magdalena "Lena" (or "Lany") Whipkey (1833-1930), the daughter of Peter and Hannah (Cramer) Whipkey.
 The Harbaugh wedding took place the day after Christmas in 1852, in Middle Creek Township, Somerset County.
 Among the witnesses were Rosann Geary and Marion Henry.

 Mary was raised by an uncle and aunt, Daniel and Catherine (Cramer) Burkholder, after her mother died young.

-They were the parents of 12 children -- Albert Franklin Harbaugh, Robert Bacom Harbaugh Sr., Lucinda Younkin Johnson, Rosetta Minerd, Charles "Evans" Harbaugh, Joanna Laura Weyant, Martha Jane "Mattie"Laughery, Amos William Harbaugh, Mary E. Harbaugh, Letitia Alice Stoner, Susanna Conn Strickler and Sarah Ellen "Sadie" Ream.
+They were the parents of a dozen children -- Albert Franklin Harbaugh, Robert Bacom Harbaugh Sr., Lucinda Younkin Johnson, Rosetta Minerd, Charles "Evans" Harbaugh, Joanna Laura Weyant, Martha Jane "Mattie"Laughery, Amos William Harbaugh, Mary E. Harbaugh, Letitia Alice Stoner, Susanna Conn Strickler and Sarah Ellen "Sadie" Ream.

 The census of 1860 shows David and Mary and their four eldest children in their home.
 Next-door neighbors were his parents and half-brother Joseph Harbaugh.